BHTOM-Team/DarkLensCode/README.md

 ### File with chains

 File with chains in .npy format should contain a tuple of tuples of lens parameters.
-The parameters should be in the following order
+The parameters should be in the following order:
 ```
 t0 [JD − 2450000]   u0  tE [days]   piEN    piEE    mag0    flux_fraction
 ```
+These parameters have to be in the geocentric frame.
+They are transferred into a heliocentric frame inside the Dark Lens Code.
 #### Flags

 You can use flags to run code with specific options.